rajayonin/srs-typst/src/defaults/formatters.typ

 /// Returns a namer function that names the item with an incremental name, e.g. `<prefix><separator>0X`.
 ///
-/// - prefix (function, str): Prefix to use.
-Can be dynamic, if a function `(class, separator) -> str` is supplied, or static, if string.
+/// - prefix (function, str, none): Prefix to use.
+Can be dynamic, if a function `(class: dictionary, separator: str) -> str` is supplied, or static, if string, or `none`, in which case the tag will be just the ID.
 /// - separator (str): Separator between the prefix and name.
 If `prefix` is a function, this will be the argument passed.
 /// - start (int): Starting index.
 /// - width (int): Width of the index, which will be padded with zeroes.